sparkfish/augraphy/doc/source/augmentations/squish.rst

 --------
 Overview
 --------
 The Squish augmentation creates a squish effect by removing a fixed horizontal or vertical section of the image.
+For additional input such as mask and keypoints, they are fully supported.
+For bounding boxes, they will be affected only if the starting point or ending point of the box is in the squishing area.

 Initially, a clean image with single line of text is created.